AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-mac.md

    If it does, double-check that you have set up the database correctly, including permissions, and have set the Program arguments correctly.

-## Creating a virtual environment
+## Create a virtual environment

-OpenCue consists of multiple Python components which are inter-related.
+OpenCue consists of multiple Python components which are interrelated.
 These components include RQD (the render node daemon), CueGUI (the desktop graphical user interface), and the Python API (the `opencue` library, which the other components use to communicate with Cuebot).

-We recommend you create a Python virtual environment for development use that you can use for all components.
+We recommend creating a Python virtual environment specifically for development use that you can use for all components.
 This will help keep dependencies synchronized across your OpenCue deployment.

-1. Open a terminal and change to the root folder of the git repository.
+1. Open a terminal and change to the root folder of your OpenCue Git clone.

 1. Create a virtual environment named `venv-dev`: